2025 Singaporean general election: Other opposition parties

-In August 2020, Kenneth Jeyaretnam, secretary-general of the Reform Party (RP), removed chairperson Andy Zhu and treasurer Noraini Yunus from the party's CEC.
-The party accused the two of improper handling of the party's bank account, and the CEC unanimously agreed to their removal.
-Zhu claimed the allegations were "baseless" and accused Jeyaretnam of having an "undemocratic stance".
+In August 2020, Kenneth Jeyaretnam, secretary-general of the Reform Party (RP), removed chairperson Andy Zhu and treasurer Noraini Yunus from the CEC following accusations of improper handling of the party's finances, with the CEC unanimously agreeing on their removal.
+Zhu labelled the allegations "baseless" and accused Jeyaretnam of having an "undemocratic stance".
 He was succeeded by Charles Yeo.
-In January 2021, Zhu formed a splinter party, Singapore United Party (SUP), with several former members of the RP.
+In January 2021, Zhu formed a splinter party, the Singapore United Party (SUP), with several other former RP members.
 On 15 January 2022, Yeo resigned as chairperson following police investigations against him for alleged criminal breach of trust and forgery.
 He claimed political motivation, which the police denied, for the investigations.
 Yasmine Valentina became the acting chairperson.
 Yeo was also separately charged under the Protection from Harassment Act for harassing a police officer and wounding the religious feelings of Christians.
-While Yeo posted bail in July 2022 and was allowed to leave Singapore for a hearing in Vietnam, he instead sought political asylum in the United Kingdom.
-He was arrested by UK authorities on 4 November 2024 following an extradition request by Singapore made in October 2023.
+While allowed to leave Singapore for a hearing in Vietnam after posting bail in July 2022, Yeo sought political asylum in the United Kingdom.
+He was arrested by British authorities on 4 November 2024 following an extradition request by Singapore made in October 2023.